 We polled over 500 individuals from our professional networks and found that companies are split fairly evenly in terms of how they’re addressing rising costs.
 27% of respondents said they are looking to outsource some or all of their cyber security operations, with 24% investing in ongoing cyber education and only 23% increasing their IT or security budget.

-But it’s not all negative — there are plenty of steps companies can take to bridge the cyber skills and salary gap and secure their operations.
+But it’s not all negative—there are plenty of steps companies can take to bridge the cyber skills and salary gap and secure their operations.

-Rethink the approach to cyber security
+Rethink your approach to cyber security

-Not every organization has the resources to hire and manage a full-time security team — it’s expensive, time-consuming, and stressful.
+Not every organization has the resources to hire and manage a full-time security team—it’s expensive, time-consuming, and stressful.

 Instead, you could consider working with a third-party security provider.
 These third parties are dedicated to cyber security and give companies access to the expertise necessary for a robust security program.